 Performance impacted by environmental factors.

 Battery performance is highly dependent on environmental factors, such as temperature and humidity.
-Consequently, the power consumption of CIoT devices may vary and be accentuated once deployed on the field, depending on their nearby environment.
+Consequently, the power consumption of CIoT devices may vary and be accentuated once deployed in the field, depending on their surrounding environment.

-The network on which a CIoT device operates also impacts the battery performance.
+The network on which a CIoT device operates also impacts battery performance.
 Battery life tested on one network may differ when the device is used on a different network.
-The reason: there are a lot of power-saving features that are supported directly on the network.
-The networks are not uniform from country to country or when supplied by different operators.
-The power-saving features are configurable and configuration settings vary from network to network.
+The reason is that many power-saving features are supported directly by the network.
+These networks are not uniform from country to country or when supplied by different operators.
+The power-saving features are configurable, and configuration settings vary from network to network.

 Position of CIoT devices relative to cellular towers.

-Where the CIoT device is installed on the field relative to the position of the cellular tower also impacts its battery consumption.
+Where the CIoT device is installed in the field relative to the position of the cellular tower also impacts its battery consumption.
 Is it positioned at the cell coverage border?
-Depending on whether the IoT device has to speak loudly to be heard from the cell tower, so to speak, its power consumption, and therefore, its battery life, will be affected.
+Depending on whether the IoT device has to “speak loudly” to be heard from the cell tower, so to speak, its power consumption, and therefore, its battery life, will be affected.

 The pitfall of monitoring average voltage.

 During tests, the engineers who design the electronic circuit monitor the average voltage.
-The thing is, when the device is deployed away from the tower, the average voltage can be excellent because the device is not transmitting data continuously.
-However, when suddenly it must transmit data, it will require more current.
+The issue is that, when the device is deployed away from the tower, the average voltage can be excellent because the device is not transmitting data continuously.
+However, when it suddenly must transmit data, it will require more current.
 It is under these circumstances that a battery wears out prematurely.
 Accentuated by exposure to cold weather, the battery may have difficulty providing the peak current that the CIoT device needs at that time to transmit data.

 As a result, the CIoT device will turn off and on unpredictably while trying to transmit data.
-Devices on the edge of cell coverage, exposed to the cold weather, whose battery is already worn out, will be the ones to fail first.
+Devices on the edge of cell coverage, exposed to cold weather and whose battery is already worn out, will be the ones to fail first.

 Premature battery wear.